Daily Creative Writing Practice - What Ends You From [Short Story]

-The joy he felt, as he sat down in the little 5 seater of his worn down Honda civic, was a feeling indescribable.
-As he knew how far he'd come.
-How much he'd sacrificed.
-As he went about his journey of dream chasing, that which motivated him to wake up each morning.
-With fire in his belly.
-He knew he'd come far, but knew there was so much further to go.
-His acceptance of a Masters at UCL was a further testimony of his driving ambition.
+The joy he felt, as he sat down in the little 5 seater of his worn down Honda Civic, was a feeling indescribable, as he knew how far he'd come.
+How much he'd sacrificed chasing a clear visionthat finally ended in his acceptance of a Masters at UCL.

 He sunk back further into the worn fabric of his Honda.
-His 6ft 3 frame squeezed behind a dodgy wheel.
-While the temperature dial turned to blue, making its own rules, as hot air blew through dusty vents while ironically 'Man's Not Hot' played through the one good speaker.
-His student loan the funder of this moving disaster.
+His 6ft 3 frame squeezed behind a dodgy wheel, temperature dial turned to blue, made its own rules of blowing hot air through dusty vents while ironically, 'Man's Not Hot' played through the one good speaker.
+The Governments student loan was the funder of this moving disaster.

 But none of that mattered as he knew he'd just leaped a massive step towards his future.
 A massive step for his mother.
 He let out a long sigh, closing his eyes to the darkening skies of Leyton.
-Curried lamb caressing his nose.
-Though his thoughts traveled to his mother.
-Thinking of how she worked so hard to provide for three.
-Her health, the lamb that had its neck cut.
-Blood spilled.
-Sacrificed.
-All so that he and his two brothers had a roof over their heads and food in their growling bellies.
+Curried lamb caressed his nose, his belly let its presence known.
+He ignored it, as his thoughts turned to his mother thinking of how she worked so hard to provide for three.

-He let out another sigh.
-Imagining it all behind him.
-Imagining moving his family to the ease of Essex life, their comfort paid for by his medical practice.
-His mother's cancer stopped in its tracks by his ground breaking work.
-The Sodom and Gomora of Leyton.
-Left miles away.
+He let out another sigh, imagining it all behind him.
+Imagining moving his family to the country ease of Essex life, their comfort paid for by his medical practice.
+His mother's cancer stopped, by his groundbreaking medical work and the Sodom and Gomora of Leyton's underworld, would be left miles and miles away.

 He'd proved though that he was more than just a dreamer he was a doer.